-Here at Pensilva we follow the Cornwall Agreed Syllabus for RE.
+Here at Pensilva we follow the Cornwall Agreed Syllabus for RE and Understanding Christianity.
 It develops pupil’s knowledge and understanding of Christianity and four other world religions including Islam, Sikhism, Judaism and Hinduism.

 We do not tell children what they should believe rather we teach them about the religions, giving them knowledge and understanding and we allow them to learn from religion to result in self-awareness and personal knowledge.

 Through RE we aim to foster the qualities of; commitment, fairness, respect, self-understanding, enquiry and openness and the skills and processes of; investigation, interpretation, reflection, empathy, evaluation, analysis, synthesis, application, expression and collaboration.

 At foundation stage RE is learning about celebrations and experiences of festivals (a minimum of two Cornish celebrations) taught through planned purposeful play and through a mix of adult-led and child-initiated activity.
 The children will cover human experiences within their own live and the lives of those around them.